markalanboyd/Audulus-DSP/README.md

 The `process()` function is run once per frame.
 You do not need to call it after declaring it - that is done automatically behind the scenes.

-The `process()` function takes a single argument, `frames`, which is an integer representing your `Audio Buffer Size`.
+The `process()` function takes a single argument, `frames`.
 Do not change the name of this argument, or the node will not work.

 The length of your `Audio Buffer Size` can be found under `Audulus 4 > Settings`.

 ![Audio Buffer Size](/docs/img/audio-buffer-size.png)

-A buffer size of `128` means each frame contains `128` samples.
+A buffer size of `128` means each block contains `128` samples.
 These samples are just lists of numbers, and can be accessed by their index.
-You do not, however, use `frames` directly to access the signal. `frames` is in fact just a global variable that stores the value set by your `Audio Buffer Size`.
+You do not, however, use `frames` directly to access the signal. `frames` is in fact just a global variable that stores the integer value set by your `Audio Buffer Size`.

 To bring signals into the DSP node, you instead use an `input` which you declare at the top of the inspector panel.